My Crucial Catch

 Double Mastectomy and Expanders

-Ironically, on October 1, 2021—the first day of Breast Cancer Awareness Month—I underwent a bilateral mastectomy and had tissue expanders placed to help stretch the skin and muscle for future reconstruction.
+Ironically, on October 1, 2021—the first day of Breast Cancer Awareness Month—I underwent a bilateral mastectomy and had tissue expanders placed to help stretch my skin for future reconstruction.
 That day marked the beginning of a long, physically demanding, and deeply unglamorous chapter of my life.

 The Support That Carried Me

-Through it all, friends and family rallied around me in ways that made the impossible feel a little more possible.
-Meals appeared on our doorstep every night, flowers and cards arrived constantly, and check-ins came without fail.
-My friend and her mom sewed mastectomy pillows for me (which Maddie immediately claimed as her own), and another friend sent a jacket to hold my drains so they wouldn’t pull.
+Through it all, friends and family rallied around us in ways that made the impossible feel a little more possible.
+Meals appeared on our doorstep.
+Flowers, cards, and thoughtful gifts arrived constantly.
+Texts, calls, and check-ins came without fail.

 A Test, a Number, and a Deep Breath